-A Certificate of Proficiency in Medical Coding and Billing will be awarded upon completion of this curriculum with a 2.0 GPA 0 and a "C" OR better in all Allied Health (AHA, AHM) courses.
+A Certificate of Proficiency in Medical Coding and Billing will be awarded upon completion of this curriculum with a 2.0 GPA and a "C" or better in all Allied Health (AHA, AHM) courses, which is a departmental requirement of the Allied Health, Emergency Services and Nursing Department.
 The courses are listed with a start date of Spring semester but students may begin courses in Fall, Spring, or Summer semesters.

 Upon successful completion of this program, students should be able to:

 - Demonstrate an understanding of the anatomical structure and physiological functioning of the human body and of medical terms descriptive of body systems.

 - Describe the ethical and legal concepts of concern as they apply to reimbursement in health care and health information management.